golang/proposal/design/56345-structured-logging.md

 func (r Record) NumAttrs() int
     NumAttrs returns the number of attributes in the Record.

-func (r Record) SourceLine() (file string, line int)
-    SourceLine returns the file and line of the log event.
-If the Record was created without the necessary information, or if the location is unavailable, it returns ("", 0).

 type TextHandler struct {
 	// Has unexported fields.